Frequently Asked Questions

 - Here at Bruce's Custom Covers, we perform extensive in-house weather testing on all of the fabrics we use.
 We have an industry standard Accelerated Weather Testing Machine called a Q-Panel.
 This machine can simulate UV sunlight exposure and condensation.
 We perform pull tests and abrasion tests with our fabrics.
 We conduct tests to calculate insulating properties and r-values of our materials.
 We also conduct and design experiments to test water repellent qualities of our materials.

 We hold a high standard for our suppliers and require that they always provide us with Material Specification Data Sheets (MSDS) that display independent test results and material performance.
-Over the years we have discovered that Sunbrella®, an acrylic solution dyed canvas material primarily used in the Marine Industry for boat covers, is the most suited, for the majority of climates, for protective aircraft covers.
-A Solution Dyed Polyester fabric also performs extremely well in very specific climates and situations.
+Over the years we have discovered that an acrylic solution dyed canvas material, like Sunbrella®, primarily used in the Marine Industry for boat covers, is the most suited, for the majority of climates, for protective aircraft covers.
+Our standard canopy covers are made with our own Acrylic Laminate fabric, which was specially designed and constructed for our covers.
+A Solution Dyed Polyester fabric like WeatherMax® also performs extremely well in very specific climates and situations.

 The picture below displays Sunbrella® in action on a Cessna 195 at Oshkosh EAA Airventure, 2009, right after a typical Midwest rain storm: